code-pushup/cli/CONTRIBUTING.md

 You can control the execution of long-running tests over the `INCLUDE_SLOW_TESTS` environment variable.

-To change this setup got you your root folder and open your `.env` file.
+To change this setup, open (or create) the `.env` file in the root folder.
 Edit or add the environment variable there as follows: `INCLUDE_SLOW_TESTS=true`.

 ## Git